How to Use Metaphors + Similes in Rap [With Examples]

 How Do You Write an Extended Metaphor That Lasts an Entire Verse?

-An extended metaphor is when you take one comparison and sustain it across 4, 8, or even 16 bars.
-This is the technique that separates amateur rappers from professionals.
+An extended metaphor takes one comparison and sustains it across 4, 8, or even 16 bars.
+This is the move that separates amateur rappers from professionals.
+Once you learn the steps it stops feeling like a trick.

 Step 1: How Do You Pick Your “Vehicle”?

-The “vehicle” is the thing you are comparing your real subject to.
-If your subject is “the rap game” and your vehicle is “a chess match,” then every bar in the section has to use chess terminology.
+The “vehicle” is the thing you compare your real subject to.
+Pick “the rap game” as your subject and “a chess match” as your vehicle.
+Every bar in that section uses chess terminology.

-Pick a vehicle that has enough vocabulary to sustain multiple bars.
-“Chess” works because you can reference pawns, queens, checkmate, opening moves, sacrifices, and stalemates.
-“A fork” does not work because there is not much to say about a fork after one bar.
+Pick a vehicle with enough vocabulary to sustain multiple bars.
+“Chess” works (pawns, queens, checkmate, sacrifices), but “a fork” does not give you anything past one bar.

 Good vehicles with deep vocabulary pools: